 What is the bystander effect?

-The bystander effect occurs when the presence of others discourages an individual from intervening in an emergency, against a bully, or during an assault or other crime.
-The greater the number of bystanders, the less likely it is for any one of them to initiate help for a person in distress.
-People are more likely to act in a crisis when there are few or no other witnesses present.
+The bystander effect occurs when the presence of others discourages a person from intervening in an emergency, against a bully, or during an assault or other crime.
+The more bystanders, the less likely it is for any one of them to initiate help.

-Why is it important for bystanders to take some action?
+Why is it important for bystanders to act?

 In the end we will remember not the words of our enemies but the silence of our friends.